-This Farfalle with Salmon, Lemon, and Peas is a deliciously easy pasta recipe with chunks of tender salmon, and garden peas in a to-die-for creamy lemon sauce!
+This Farfalle with Salmon, Lemon, and Peas is a deliciously easy pasta recipe with chunks of tender salmon, and garden peas in a creamy lemon sauce!

 It’s an old family favorite, I’m not sure why I’ve never posted it here before.
 The dinner comes together in the time it takes the pasta to cook, and the flavor is wonderfully lemony.
 The whole family loves salmon, and this is one way to make a half a pound stretch to feed four.
 This is also a kid pleaser and a great way to introduce fish to picky eaters…my girls grew up loving ‘pink fish’, and this has been one of their most requested meals over the years.